 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- Level 3 Extended Diploma in Engineering subject at DMM plus GCSE English at C/4
+BTEC: Level 3 Extended Diploma in Engineering subject at DMM plus GCSE English at C/4

 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-- Level 3 Extended Diploma in Electrical/Electronic Engineering at DDM plus GCSE English at C/4
+BTEC: Level 3 Extended Diploma in Electrical/Electronic Engineering at DDM plus GCSE English at C/4

-- HND Electrical or Electronic Engineering with a B in the Graded Unit and Engineering Mathematics 1, 2, 3, 4 and 5.
+College HND: HND Electrical or Electronic Engineering with B in Graded Unit/s to include Engineering Mathematics 1, 2, 3, 4 and 5.